spadger/simple-config/README.md

 }
 ```

-Then attach the binding attribute to the property that requires custom binding
+Then attach the binding attribute to the property that requires custom binding.